Letterus/gnustep-build-gap/README.md

 # gnustep-build-gap
-Script to build the apps from the GNUstep GAP project (on Debian currently)
+Script to build the apps from the GNUstep Application Project (on Debian currently)

 Make sure you have a working GNUstep runtime before executing this script: